Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 * **SEO 90:** OK

 **Note:**
-*For both mobile and desktop versions of courses.html, I knew that there were some same issues as index.html (such as the size of images, rel="noopener", javaScript of Font Awesome) so I fixed these first before the test*
+*For both mobile and desktop versions of courses.html, I knew that there were some same issues as index.html (such as the size of images, rel="noopener", JavaScript of Font Awesome) so I fixed these first before the test*

 <ins>[accommodation.html - Mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-lighthouse-mobile-accommodation.jpg)</ins>
 * **Performance 60:** It seemed **Performance** on Lighthouse changes every time.
 (It may depend on the speed of broadband?)
 Fixed the issue by reducing the size of images, however this gave an issue for the performance on desktop size as I got a warning saying low resolution image was being used for the first photo so I had to adjust the size of this photo and test it.